hughobrien/zfs-remote-mirror/README.md

 ZFS Remote Mirrors for Home Use
 ===============================
 **Update: Now with pre-built ZFS Raspberry Pi image!
 Jump to the Appendix for more information.
-In summary: Flash the image, change the keys, send your snapshots**
+In summary: Flash the image, change the keys, send your snapshots.**

-**ECC Update: The requirement for ECC memory with ZFS is a little contentious, more information in the Appendix.**
+**ECC Memory Note: The requirement for ECC memory with ZFS is a little contentious, it's not needed for this use but see the second Appendix for more information.**

 Why pay a nebulous cloud provider to store copies of our boring, but nice to keep data?
 Old photographs, home videos, college papers, MP3s from Napster; we typically stick them somewhere and hope the storage doesn't rot.